wangml999/chess_zero/README.md

 * A trainer written in python 3.

 ## What's required
 * Library magic-bit to generate magic bit files .magic. .magic files need to be placed in the bin directory to be used at runtime.
-Thanks to https://github.com/goutham/magic-bits
+Thanks to https://github.com/goutham/magic-bits.
+Magic BitBoard https://www.chessprogramming.org/Magic_Bitboards
 * Compile tensorflow from source code.
 Following the link to install tensorflow https://www.tensorflow.org/install/install_sources
 * tensorflow r1.14.
 Later version has not been tested.
 One addtional step after compile tensorflow as per the instruction is to compile the //tensorflow:libtensorflow.so which will be used in the c++ player.
 * The tensorflow include and lib paths in the makefile need to be updated accordingly.